XLiu443/Tem-adapter/README.md

 |–– ...
 ```

-4. Run the following command to extract features with CLIP visual encoder.
+4. Run the following command to extract features with the CLIP visual encoder.

 ```bash
 python preprocess/preprocess_features.py --gpu_id 0 --dataset sutd-traffic --model clip_image
 ```
-Then it will be a new folder `./data/sutd-traffic/` under the current path.
+Then there will be a new folder `./data/sutd-traffic/` under the current path.

-5. Download the texts from https://anonymous.4open.science/r/SUTD-TrafficQA-Texts-5073/
-and put them under the `./data/sutd-traffic/`
+5. Download the texts (QA pairs) from [here](https://drive.google.com/drive/folders/1NgfWg6MBD_LYGBXlJqUtlZ52ZEivFSKE?usp=sharing) and put them under the path `./data/sutd-traffic/`

 The dataset directory should have the following structure: